MartinKarkovich/increase-api/README.md

 * Clone the repository and cd into it
 * Set your PG username and password to match that of the app's
 * To run the server use the command: bundle exec rails s
-* To run the data=fetching background process use the command: sidekiq
+* To run the data-fetching background process use the command: sidekiq

 # List of possible improvements